tkp153/foxy_workspaces/README.md

   ```

 ## What modules are included
-The base docker image contains is ***nvidia/cuda:11.3.0-cudnn8-devel-ubuntu20.04***.And this package , I customized it from this.The package included modules are shown a list below.
+The base docker image contains is ***nvidia/cuda:11.3.0-cudnn8-devel-ubuntu20.04***.And this package , I customized it from this.
+Included modules in this dockerfiles
+ are shown a list below.
 ### Main modules
 - Ros2 (Foxy)
 - Azure Kinect Sensor SDK(Already build)